sadtank/btc-mon/README.md

 # BTC-Monitor
 A Bitcoin clock and price monitor script.

 [Blockclock](https://store.coinkite.com/store/blockclock) is pretty cool...
-But if you want something FOSS you can afford, btc-mon is for you.
+But if you want something FOSS that you can afford... something that actually shows a BTC-USD conversion... something more cyberpunk... something that you can customize... btc-mon is for you.

 Here's the features:
 * Works with all raspberry pi SBCs with wifi